manish-pra/sampling-gpmpc/simple_car/README.md

 # Simple Car Model with GP-MPC

-This directory contains implementations of a simple car model controlled using Gaussian Process Model Predictive Control (GP-MPC).
+This directory contains the implementation of a simple car model controlled using Gaussian Process Model Predictive Control (GP-MPC).
 The implementation includes both offline and online learning approaches.

 ## Overview